Co-living: an emerging sector with a strong potential for opportunity

 “If co-living becomes more inclusive of different demographics and socio-economic backgrounds, then people will be able to live with each other despite of their differences.
 They might even be able to better understand each other, and respect their differences.
 In an age where we are becoming more and more siloed thanks to the social media bubbles we have created for ourselves, we are losing our connection to people from different walks of life, and we are losing our empathy for other perspectives.
 If inclusionary co-living becomes the new normal it will not only have a positive impact within a local neighborhood, it will have a positive impact for mankind as a whole.”

 With the help of new technological innovations such as 3D-printed buildings and more flexible zoning regulations and real estate prices, shared living spaces have a huge potential to become more accessible to wider publics, making them authentic leaders in sustainability and social impact.
+If you are looking for moving services in Canada, visit http://miraclemovers.com.
 Co-living typologies will only continue to diversify; while some models may focus more on creating connections between social entrepreneurs and startup founders during workations/work retreats in destinational locations along the coast of Spain or Indonesia, residential co-living spaces in urban environments can also transition into a more values-based concept that offers affordable living options and develops genuine connections with local community groups, citymakers and planning authorities to foster positive change within their neighborhoods and cities.